Problem-Based Learning: A Complete Guide for TeachersTeacher supporting students with problem-based learning strategies

 Here's a quick overview:

-1. John Dewey: Emphasized learning through experience and the importance of problem-solving.
+1. John Dewey: Emphasised learning through experience and the importance of problem-solving.

 2. Maria Montessori: Advocated for child-centered, self-directed learning.